 Are clovers slowly taking over your lawn?
 What better time of year to discuss how to get rid of clover in your lawn, than St. Patrick’s Day weekend!
-Unless you have a lawn covered in four-leaf clovers and full of luck, I’m sure you are looking for a way to remove this weed.
+Unless you have a lawn covered in four-leaf clovers and several other plants full of luck, I’m sure you are looking for a way to remove these weeds.

 Here are a few tips to rid your yard of clovers:

 - Creating a healthy, well-fertilized grass lawn will prevent clovers and other weeds from growing on your lawn.
 Growing thick and strong grass leaves no room for any other weeds, such as clover, to grow.

 - When mowing your lawn mow higher than 3 inches tall to give your grass an advantage over the clover.
 If the grass blocks the clovers from the sun, then the clover will be unable to grow.